 Two writing tests, one as the pre-test and the other as the post-test, were developed for the purpose of this study.
-In preand post-tests, the participants were asked to describe their best teachers and a life-changing experience, respectively (see Appendix A).
+In preparticipants were and the asked to describe their post-tests, best teachers and a life-changing experience, respectively (see Appendix A).
 In order to guide the participants to write about similar aspects of the given descriptive essay topics, a list of questions and elements were provided for them.
 The participants were asked to write about 300 words on each task.
 The purpose of the pre-test writing test-tasks was to specify whether or not the participants were homogeneous regarding their writing performance.